praveek/launch.en/help/launch-reference/publishing/publishing-flow.md

 ## Permissions {#permissions}

-There are three levels of permission that are important for the publishing flow:
+There are different levels of user permissions that are important for the publishing flow; specifically, the [!UICONTROL Develop], [!UICONTROL Approve], and [!UICONTROL Publish] property rights:

-* **The develop right:** Includes the ability to create libraries, build for development, and submit for approval
+* **[!UICONTROL Develop]**: Includes the ability to create libraries, build for development, and submit for approval.
-* **The approve right:** Includes the ability to build for staging and approve
+* **[!UICONTROL Approve]**: Includes the ability to build for staging and approve staged builds.
-* **The publish right:** Includes the ability to publish an approved library
+* **[!UICONTROL Publish]**: Includes the ability to publish an approved library.

-The rights are not inclusive.
+These rights are not inclusive.
 For a single person to perform the workflow from start to finish, that person must be granted all three rights within a given property.

 For more information on managing permissions for Platform Launch, see the [user permissions guide](../administration/user-permissions.md).

 ## Library state {#state}

-There are four basic states that a library can be in:
+When it comes to the publishing flow, there are four basic states that a library can be in:

 * [[!UICONTROL Development]](#development)
 * [[!UICONTROL Submitted]](#submitted)